 Snow and ice can degrade asphalt, damage curbs, and create long-term structural issues if not managed correctly.
 Supreme Lawn & Landscaping prevents these risks through timely removal, proper blade height calibration, and careful monitoring of high-risk areas such as loading docks and drainage points.

-Think about it: if your parking lot looks like a winter obstacle course, people are going to think twice before stopping.
+If your parking lot looks like a winter obstacle course, people will think twice before stopping.
 Slips, trips, and falls are a real concern when ice and snow make surfaces slick.
-Keeping pathways clear and parking spots visible isn’t just about convenience; it’s about safety.
-It ensures that everyone, from your most regular customer to a first-time visitor, can get to your building without incident.
-This includes making sure that:
+Keeping pathways clear and parking spots visible isn’t just about convenience — it’s about safety, ensuring that every customer and employee can reach your building without incident.
+That means:

 - Parking spaces are clearly defined and accessible.

-- Walkways leading from the lot to the building entrances are clear.
+- Walkways leading from the lot to building entrances are clear.

 - Loading docks and employee entrances are prioritized for access.